 Nausea is not common with radiation therapy.
-And, you shouldn’t lose the hair on your head.
-However, you may lose some hair under the arm or on the breast or chest area receiving radiation (this may be an issue for men with breast cancer).
+And, you won’t lose the hair on your head.
+However, you may lose some hair under the arm or on the breast or chest area receiving radiation (this may be an issue for some men with breast cancer).

 Learn more about easing pain related to radiation therapy.

 Over time, you may notice firmness or shrinkage of the breast.
-You may also have mild tanning of the skin in the treated area or red discoloration, especially around the surgical scar(s).
-These changes are often permanent.
+You may also have mild tanning of the skin where the breast was treated or red discoloration, especially around the surgical scar(s).
+These changes may be permanent.

-Women who have lymph nodes in the underarm area (axillary nodes) removed may develop lymphedema.
+Women who get radiation therapy to the lymph nodes in the underarm area (axillary nodes) or who have axillary nodes removed may develop lymphedema.
 Lymphedema is a condition in which fluid collects in the arm (or other areas such as the hand, fingers, chest or back), causing it to swell.
-The chances of getting lymphedema are greater if your treatment includes both :
+The chances of getting lymphedema are greater if your treatment includes both [16-17]:

 Learn more about lymphedema.

-Although rare with modern radiation therapy, treatments can injure the normal tissues near the radiation field of the breast or chest wall.
-The following are rare side effects:
+Although rare with modern treatment, radiation therapy can injure the normal tissues near the radiation field of the breast or chest wall.
+Rare side effects include:

 These conditions may occur a few months or years after radiation therapy.